 The 10 Best Filtered Water Bottles

 This wiki has been updated 32 times since it was first published in January of 2017.
 If you're tired of drinking tap water that leaves a chemical aftertaste, or need a purification method when you're out camping or hiking, try one of these filtered water bottles.
 They'll remove pollutants, small particles and, in some cases, bacteria and viruses from H2O.
 As a bonus, they are environmentally friendly, too, saving lots of disposable plastic bottles from going into landfills.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 Editor's Notes